Life Safety Education Program

 The County of Oswego 9-1-1 Emergency Communications Department's Life Safety Education Program resembles a LADDER extending to the citizens of our community by educating our customers about the 9-1-1 calling system.
 Our goal is to collectively make Oswego County a safer place to live.

 Our LADDER is defined as:

 The elementary level curriculum features age-appropriate lecture presentations, videos and props.
-A 9-1-1 telephone training simulator allows the children to practice calling 9-1-1 and speak to a live telecommunicator.
+A 9-1-1 telephone training simulator allows the children to practice calling 9-1-1 and speak to a live public safety telecommunicator.
 Activity books and other educational materials reinforce our curriculum and provide a lasting message long after the presentation.
 Similarly, curriculum for the various other age groups is designed to effectively deliver our message.

 The Life Safety Education Program has a table top informational display, available for events such as health and career fairs.